akauppi/MissingManualSolidWorks4Makers/README.md

    It's able to work on local files, or files in the cloud.

+- Solidworks Visualize Connected

+   A separate binary, for creating professional level publications of your designs.

 - 3DExperience ID

    This is how you log into Solidworks documentation, support forums etc.

    >Note: What you have is a "3DExperience ID".
-It is not a "Solidworks ID".
+It is not a "Solidworks ID"; do not fill that field.

 ### Restrictions